ShivangDholaria/Weather-App/README.md

 Make sure to add you API Key for the OpenWeather API in the `application.properties` file so that your app runs perfectly.

-To implement a complete CICD solution, [visit this site!](https://github.com/ShivangDholaria/CICD/tree/main/CICD%20Pipeline%20for%20weather%20App)
+To implement a complete CICD solution, [visit here!](https://github.com/ShivangDholaria/CICD/tree/main/CICD%20Pipeline%20for%20weather%20App)

 ## Docker Deployment